 Spitzer

 Spitzer The Spitzer Space Telescope is an infrared observatory, the fourth and last of the "Great Observatories" which was inaugurated with the Hubble.
 Spitzer is in a sun-centric orbit, and was launched August 25th, 2003.
-Formerly known as SIRTF, Spitzer is a project with a considerable history.
+Formerly known as SIRTF, Spitzer is a project with a considerable history (pre-dating me!).

 Spitzer ran out of cryogen in May, 2009, and continues to operate at short wavelengths during the warm mission.